hatfieldlibrary/commons/README.md

 In the client, the [Angular CLI is configured to recognize development, test and production environments](https://github.com/angular/angular-cli/blob/master/docs/documentation/stories/application-environments.md) and replace configuration files as needed.
 Use these files to configure the client application.

+### Development

+To work on the Commons client without Universal server-side rendering, use `npm run start:dev`.

+To work with server-side rendering in development mode, use `npm run build:development:ssr` and `npm run serve:ssr`.

+### Production

+To build for production, use `npm run build:development:ssr` and copy the resulting `./dist` directory to the production host.

+### Tests

+For unit tests, use `npm run test`.

 ### Docker